dronus/VisSynthWeb/readme.md

 This object has four properties you can set:

 * canvas: Boolean.
-Determines wether or not to create a canvas element.
+Determines whether or not to create a canvas element.
 * glfx: Boolean.
 Use with the canvas property.
-Will use glfx.js version of canvas.
+Will use the glfx.js canvas.
 Requires glfx to be loaded.
 If not it will fall back to a plain old canvas.
 * draw: Function.
 You can specify the function that will be used to draw from the video to the canvas.
 * autoplay: Boolean.
 This determines if the video should autoplay or if you will need to start the video.